ivofrolov/CLK/README.md

 # CLK
-CLK is a triple clock generator Eurorack module from Rebel Technology
+CLK is a triple clock generator Eurorack module from Rebel Technology.

+I've changed it a little bit to run on ATtiny85 microcontroller.